Skip to main content

 • Then come back into it.
 You should see something like this.

-• Now add your second Contact component, that your attendees will see.
+• Now add your second Contact component, that your attendees will be able to see and/or edit.

-• For example, the below shows how to display a registration type only if the Membership Number custom field is not blank, i.e. the logic is based on a custom field in the invisible "CRM Lookup" Contact Component:
+• For example, the below shows how to display a registration type only if the Membership Number custom field is not blank, i.e. the logic is based on a custom field in a read-only "CRM Lookup" Contact Component:

 What it looks like to an attendee: